matuteiglesias/journal/content/Dev/2025-07-11_Developed_Docusaurus_Documentation_and_Job_Search_.md

 - Generated onboarding pages for a job search assistant application using [[Docusaurus]].
 - Outlined the features and benefits of a job search automation tool, focusing on job scraping and [[AI]]-driven ranking.
 - Updated the progress of a structured writing sprint aligned with user profiles and complexity layering.
-- Provided documentation for running the Job Explorer app via [[Streamlit]].
+- Provided documentation for running the Job Explorer app via Streamlit.
 - Established a file organization structure for documentation with a recommended numbering scheme.
-- Provided instructions for setting up the Job Searcher tool locally using [[Python]] and [[Streamlit]].
+- Provided instructions for setting up the Job Searcher tool locally using [[Python]] and Streamlit.
-- Designed the Job Searcher [[Pipeline]] page to create a clear mental model of the job search process.
+- Designed the Job Searcher Pipeline page to create a clear mental model of the job search process.

 ### Achievements:
 - Successfully created templates and scripts for [[Docusaurus]] documentation.